ShantanilBagchi/DataCamp/SQL Courses/Introduction to SQL Server/Readme.md

 - [x] Find the minimum value from the affected_customers column, but only for rows where demand_loss_mw has a value.
 Name the result min_affected_customers.

-- [x] Amend the query to return the maximum value from the same column, this time aliasing as max_affected_customers.

-- [x] Return the average value from the affected_customers column, this time aliasing as avg_affected_customers

 ```sql
 -- Find the minimum number of affected customers
 SELECT